About

 Mutual Benefit Society of Baltimore Collection

-The Mutual Benefit Society ledgers from the collection of the Reginald F. Lewis Museum of Maryland African-American History & Culture, includes three volumes from the company.
+The Mutual Benefit Society ledgers from the collection of the Reginald F. Lewis Museum of Maryland African-American History & Culture include three volumes from the company.
 The “Death Register” documents member deaths and payouts from June of 1938 through December of 1947.
-The “Life Register” records life insurance payouts from March 1918 thru September 1919 and “Daily Cash Record MBS Estate Lease Hold” records payments made from September 1940 thru December 1948.
+The “Life Register” records life insurance payouts from March 1918 through September 1919, and the “Daily Cash Record MBS Estate Lease Hold” records payments made from September 1940 through December 1948.

 Collection Image: Mutual Benefit Society of Baltimore Incorporated 1903.
 407 W. Franklin St. Baltimore, Maryland, Newberry Postcard Collection, Identifier nby_2BH824